 6. Avoid gender stereotypes or labels: This is a hard one even for me, assuming having a girl and a boy would help a bit when it comes to raising kids without gender stereotypes.
 In our household, all materials and toys regardless of their commonly assumed gender labels, are at the disposal of both kids at all times.
 My husband cooks, I do repairs and vice versa.
 You might find them play a game with dolls stuck in a princess castle hiding from villains being saved by heroes in Lego planes and cranes.
 On the other hand, as they grow, they bring home new labels such as girls’ books, boys’ colors.
 This labeling hinders creativity and making.
 When I taught my kids knitting and sewing, I taught both of them.
 When we go to STEM event on coding or robots, we bring both of them.
 As parents, we work hard not only not to implant any gender stereotypes but also to prevent the acceptance of the labels society imposes on them.

 7. Look beyond STEM: There is a common tendency to lean toward STEM activities both at schools as well as society in general when it comes to the “maker movement”.
 Not everyone is into STEM.
-There are many opportunities to be a great maker in literature, arts, culinary arts, sports, and humanities.
+There are many opportunities to be a great maker of literature, arts, culinary arts, sports, and humanities.
 We need to let our kids experiment to help them choose their own interests.

 8. Choose activities, materials and toys which encourage tinker and create: We are lucky to be living in a city with lots of museums, shows and exhibits.
 Some of them are even free, like the Strandbeest exhibit by Theo Jansen show in the photo above.
-Open-ended construction toys, an arts & craft corner with organized variety of materials or family experiment nights encourage kids to create.
+Open-ended construction toys, an arts & craft corner organized with a variety of materials or family experiment nights encourage kids to create.

 9. Maintain the balance between experimenting and perseverance: As a parent, I am more than happy to foster my children’s curiosity and let them experiment different fields as long as it doesn’t run down my finances and my sanity.
 I want them to try out things until they find something they can get in the flow of and cannot give up.
 But I don’t want to let them run around impulsively or give up easily either.
 As a parent, we try to guide them gently balancing between experimentation and perseverance.
 This requires lots of observation and listening.
 When you know your child, you’ll be giving that loving parents’ nudge to keep them going for that extra mile or accept that a project or an activity is not meant to be.

 10. Don’t mind the mess: I think with creating and making the biggest pet peeve of parents is the mess that kids might leave behind.
 The solution?
-Giving kids their own space in exchange of the accountability of cleaning it up.
+Giving kids their own space in exchange for the accountability of cleaning it up.
 This is harder when kids are younger but once the habit is learned early on, kids become independent makers.

 My kids are older and they are into sharing in addition to creating.
 They make videos and both have YouTube channels, Sparkle Studio and B&R Fix it.
 What’s even more impressive for me is that they are in charge of their ideas, planning, video setup, filming and even editing and uploads.
 I still help my daughter for parts of her editing but the rest is their work.